ckrissun/vimrc/README.md

 * [taglist.vim](https://github.com/vim-scripts/taglist.vim): Source code browser (supports C/C++, java, perl, python, tcl, sql, php, etc)
 * [vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors): Sublime Text style multiple selections for Vim, CTRL+N is remapped to CTRL+S (due to YankRing)
 * [vim-expand-region](https://github.com/terryma/vim-expand-region): Allows you to visually select increasingly larger regions of text using the same key combination.
+* [acp](https://github.com/eikenberry/acp): A fork of autocomplpop 2.14.1, auto-completion feature and much simpler code of autocomplpop to the alternatives
+* [autoclose](https://github.com/Townk/vim-autoclose): Enable an auto-close chars feature for you
+* [tagbar](https://github.com/majutsushi/tagbar): Displays tags in a window, ordered by class
+* [vim-gocode](): A fork of gocode for vim, auto-completition for golang

 ## What color schemes are included?